spbail/entailments/README.md

 The lib include jars for some of the reasoners *just to get started*.
 It does *not* include Pellet.
 I recommend downloading the latest versions of the reasoners and replacing the current libs if the code is used in production.

+## Test files

-## There are test files in *testfiles*.
+ There are test files in *testfiles*.
 Yeah.
 This includes a simple toy ontology puma.owl and a sample config file which lists all currently available options.